5 - Environments for Traditional Deployments

 - Provide the settings for your infrastructure.
 For example, here are the settings for an AWS infrastructure that identify the target host using AWS EC2 Tags.

 - When you are finished, click SUBMIT.
-The Service Infrastructure is added.
+The Infrastructure Definition is added.

 Now that you have defined the deployment infrastructure, you can create a Workflow to deploy your Service to it.

 When you set up the Infrastructure Definition in Harness to identify the target host(s) where your file will be deployed, you also add Connection Attributes that use a Harness SSH Key secret.
 This key is used by the Harness Delegate to SSH into the target host.